SebTakam/llm-pr-testing-assistant/README.md

 # AI Test Planning GitHub Workflow

-This repository an AI-assisted, human-approved test planning pipeline to any project.
+This repository is an AI-assisted, human-approved test planning pipeline.

 ## What this does